 There’s an objective side to reviewing technology products and services.
 There’s also an emotional side.
-I’m often interested in exploring how I feel about integrating technology into my work and life.
+I’m as interested in exploring how I feel about a device.
+About how I integrate technology into my work and life.
 It’s not something I write about often because it is so personal.
+And yet it gets to the core of personal productivity.

 One size does not fit all.

 There’s one way for sure I know how I feel about a product or service.
-That’s my response as I pack the product for return at the end of a review period or what happens when I delete the software from devices.
+That’s my response as I pack the product for return at the end of a review period.
+In the case of software, it’s about what happens when I delete the software from my device.

 I call this my ultimate device acid test.